Skip to main content

 Cedar Lake - Children's Programming Room

-Program for toddlers, 2 and 3 years of age, accompanied by a caregiver to participate in stories, finger plays, and music activities.... more
+Toddlers ages 2 and 3, accompanied by a caregiver, will participate in stories, finger plays, and music activities.
+Activities will help... more

-Program for toddlers, 2 and 3 years of age, accompanied by a caregiver to participate in stories, finger plays, and music activities.
+Toddlers ages 2 and 3, accompanied by a caregiver, will participate in stories, finger plays, and music activities.
 Activities will help to develop important pre-literacy skills.

 This event is full